peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

     public override bool Equals(
         object obj);

-Determines whether this object's mantissa and exponent are equal to those of another object and that other object is a decimal fraction.
+Determines whether this object's mantissa and exponent are equal to those of another object and that other object is an arbitrary-precision decimal number.

 <b>Parameters:</b>